-Fear of the social-democratic workers who in some localities form almost half of the lower party organisations of the Communist Party of Germany even now, who are a most important reserve for a new inflow of forces to the Communist organisation, and who represent a most important factor for strengthening the position of the Communist Party in the factories, may lead to the self-isolation of the underground organisation which is heroically and unselfishly carrying on illegal revolutionary work, but which is not yet capable of becoming the organiser of the broadest working masses.
-This sectarian fear is expressed above all by the fact that frequently the Party organisations do not show sufficient confidence in the social-democratic workers who are coming to the Party in masses.
-Frequently voices are heard to the effect that our task now is not "to run after the social-democratic workers," but "to gather the forces of Communism."
+Fear of the social-democratic workers who in some localities form almost half of the lower Party organizations of the Communist Party of Germany even now, who are a most important reserve for a new inflow of forces to the Communist organization, and who represent a most important factor for strengthening the position of the Communist Party of Germany in the factories, may lead to the selfisolation of the underground organization which is heroically carrying on illegal revolutionary work, but which is not yet able to organize the broadest masses.
+This sectarian fear is expressed above all by the fact that frequently the Party organizations do not show sufficient confidence in the social-democratic workers who are coming to the Party in masses.
+Frequently voices are heard to the effect that our task now is not "to run after the social-democratic workers", but "to gather the forces of Communism".
 This is a very improper contrast.
-The mass unrest is manifested not only in the fact that an ever larger number of social democratic workers are coming over to Communism but contacts with the Communist organisations are being sought by numerous elements who were in the Party at one time or another, but who left it for various reasons or who passively dropped out during the first period of the fascist dictatorship.
-However, the basic criterion for a member of an underground Communist organisation is above all his reliability in the struggle against the fascist dictatorship.
-Therefore the social-democratic workers who carry on an active struggle against the fascist dictatorship, and who come to our Party as the only revolutionary workers' Party, the Party of the proletarian dictatorship, are not only desirable members of the revolutionary proletarian vanguard, but they should be drawn into the most active participation in the work of the underground Communist organisation.
+The mass unrest is manifested not only in the fact that an ever larger number of socialdemocratic workers are coming over to Communism, but contacts with the Communist organizations are being sought by numerous elements who were in the Party at one time or another, but who left it for various reasons or who passively dropped out during the first period of the fascist dictatorship.
+However, the basic criterion for a member of an underground Communist organization is above all his reliability in the struggle against the fascist dictatorship.
+Therefore the social-democratic workers who carry on an active struggle against the fascist dictatorship, and who come to our Party as the only revolutionary workers' Party, the Party of the proletarian dictatorship, are not only desirable members of the revolutionary proletarian vanguard, but they should be drawn into the most active participation in the work of the underground Communist organization.

-This sectarian fear of the social-democratic workers nourishes direct right-opportunist deviations.
-Under the pretence of "gathering the forces of Communism," and "utilising the experience of the old revolutionaries," efforts are made here and there to form blocs from the top with despicable renegades and Brandlerites who "whatever you may say, were Communists at one time," and consequently "are better" than social-democratic workers.
+This sectarian fear of the social-democratic workers nourishes direct Right opportunist deviations.
+Under the pretense of "gathering the forces of Communism", and "utilizing the experience of the old revolutionaries", efforts are made here and there to form blocs from the top with despicable renegades and Brandlerites who "whatever you may say, were Communists at one time", and consequently "are better" than social-democratic workers.

-It is plain that incalculable harm may be dealt

-to the cause of Communism by this conciliation to the social-fascist hangers-on who are doing everything in their power to discredit the Party and help the social-democrats to restrain the social-democratic workers from coming over to Communism.
+It is plain that incalculable harm may be dealt to the cause of Communism by this conciliation to the social-fascist hangers-on who are doing everything in their power to discredit the Party and help the socialdemocratic leaders to restrain the social-democratic workers from coming over to Communism.

-For instance, it is absolutely impermissible that there should be such a sectarian-opportunist isolation of the social-democratic workers coming to the Communist Party as that which took place in one of the lower organisations.
-For a number of months, Communist workers, ex-members of the socialdemocratic party, paid their membership dues collectively, thus forming, as it were, an organisation within that organisation.
+For instance, it is absolutely impermissible that there should be such a sectarian-opportunist isolation of the social-democratic workers coming to the Communist Party as that which took place in one of the lower organizations.
+For a number of months, Communist workers, ex-members of the Social-Democratic Party, paid their membership dues collectively, thus forming, as it were, an organization within that organization.